Almonds are not only delicious, they’re also effective for managing blood sugar levels for Type 2 diabetics.

 First, the nuts replace simple carbohydrate choices which are known to spike your blood sugar.

 Second, tree nuts are digested and absorbed more slowly due to their fat, fiber, and protein content.
 This slower absorption in turn slows down the conversion to blood glucose.
 This is a good thing!
 Go here to learn more about the disadvantage of the blood sugar rollercoaster.

 Third, the fiber, protein and fat content in almonds means it only takes a handful to keep you feeling full and satisfied so you won't have the urge to overeat.
 Maintaining a healthy weight or losing weight is critical for diabetics.
 When someone has Type 2 diabetes, even a little weight loss can lead to huge improvements in blood sugar control.

 Nutritional Benefits of Almonds

 Almonds pack a big punch nutritionally speaking as well.
 They’re rich in vitamin E, calcium, magnesium and potassium.
 Additionally, almonds are a significant source of protein and fiber, while being naturally low in sugar.
 They’re packed with healthy unsaturated fat without any cholesterol.
 Of all tree nuts, almonds rank highest in protein, fiber, calcium, vitamin E, riboflavin and niacin content by weight.
 There are 160 calories in 23 almonds, with the majority of these calories coming from healthy fat.

-Enjoy your almonds and nut mix!
+Enjoy your almonds and your almond milk!

 In Health and Happiness,